jjablonski-it/webscraper-bot/README.md

+>🚨 **There's a new, more advanced version of this bot that you can checkout for free** 🚨
+>
+>Try it out https://discord.gg/9PU7GAUfBV.
+For more information visit https://notifast.me

 # webscraper-bot

 Discord web scraping bot used to scrape websites with dynamic content and send notifications when there is a new item.

-> 📣 There's a new version of this bot, find more about it here: https://discord.gg/9PU7GAUfBV

 ## Instructions